mattermost/mattermost-developer-documentation/site/content/contribute/getting-started/code-review.md

 4. Merge the pull request.
     * Remove the `1: PM Review` and `2: Dev Revew` labels and assign the `3: Ready to Merge` label.
     * Merge the pull request, and delete the branch if not from a fork.
-    * Some changes are spread out across multiple PRs that should be merged at the same time.
+    * Some changes are spread out across multiple pull requests that should be merged at the same time.
 Look out for the `Do Not Merge/Awaiting PR` label.
 When in doubt, leave the merging of the pull request to the author.
 5. Handle any cherry-picks.
     * Typically, the author of the pull request should handle cherry-picks.
 Assume this is the case unless you are explicitly asked to help cherry-pick.